-“circle” means a notional circle that has its centre at the centre of the lot the subject of the application;
+circle means a notional circle that has its centre at the centre of the lot the subject of the application;

-“lot” and “single dwelling covenant” have the same meanings as in section 129C of the Act.
+lot and single dwelling covenant have the same meanings as in section 129C of the Act.

 (2) If there are 200 or more benefited lots inside a circle with a radius of 250 m, the prescribed area for the purposes of section 129C(1a)(a)(i) of the Act is the area within that circle.